Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: A taxonomy of weakly-supervised object localization methods

-With these methods, the pixel-wise localization is based on the activation of the feature maps resulting from the standard flow of information within a network from the input signal into the output target (forward pass, \autoref{fig:fig-diff-flow} (\emph{top})).
+In bottom-up methods, the pixel-wise localization is based on the activation of the feature maps resulting from the standard flow of information within a network from the input layer into the output layer (forward pass, \autoref{fig:fig-diff-flow} (\emph{top})).
 Within this category, we identify two different subcategories of techniques to address weakly supervised localization.
-The first category contains techniques that are based on spatial pooling of either representations or scores which aim at classifying a bag of instances while obtaining localization throughout the activation of the spatial maps (\ie, classifying instances).
-The second category contains techniques related to object detection which essentially aim to localize regions associated with classes using bounding boxes.

-\textbf{Methods based on spatial pooling.} This category of techniques are mainly based on learning a spatial representation that promotes the localization of ROI, which is later pooled to classify the input.
-Such spatial representation can be used to build CAMs which is a per-class spatial representation.
-Within this category, we distinguish two main strategies which can both be encapsulated within MIL framework.
-The first approach aims at finding a bag representation based on each representation of local patches (\ie, instances), while the second approach scores the entire bag based on local scores of instances (regions).
-In both cases, such spatial local scoring can be used as an indicator of the presence/absence of the corresponding class.
-Hence, given image data with global annotations, these WSL models enable to obtain relatively accurate pixel-wise maps for localization, thereby surpassing the need for pixel-wise annotation.

-The beginning of the pipeline is usually the same for all techniques -- a CNN extracts $K$ feature maps $\bmsf{F} \in \R^{K\times H\times W}$, where $K$ is the number of feature maps which is architecture-dependent.
-The feature maps $\bmsf{F}$ are then used to compute a per-class score using a spatial pooling either on the representation or the scores of the instances.

-\begin{itemize}[leftmargin=*] \item The first approach aims at building a global representation of the input and then classify it.
-This corresponds to the approach initially proposed by \cite{lin2013network}, known as global avergape pooling (GAP), in which the global representation ${\bm{f} \in \R^K}$ is obtained by averaging the local representations ${\bmsf{F} \in \R^{K\times H\times W}}$,
+The first category contains techniques that rely mainly on spatial pooling.
+Different ways were proposed to pool class scores while simultaneously stimulating a spatial response in CAM to localize ROIs.
+These methods had limited success.
+Therefore, another type of method emerged and aimed to refine CAMs directly while using simple spatial pooling techniques.
+In the next subsections, we present these methods and their variants.